 The government encourages all other companies to report similarly, although this remains voluntary.

-Advice for those companies required to report, as well as those for which it remains voluntary, is included in the environmental reporting guidance.
+Advice for those companies and limited liability partnerships required to report, as well as those for which it remains voluntary, is included in the environmental reporting guidance.

 A guide for small businesses on how to measure and report greenhouse gas emissions is also available.